 CPG approached engagement through the gradual expansion of outreach to stakeholders.
 Initial interviews were conducted with persons close to City Hall.
-This enabled CPG to understand the goals and priorities of the city, as well as perceived threats and challenges.
-With this information, CPG prepared a community engagement plan, and proceeded to reach out through individual interviews, presentations, Open Houses, and meetings with community associations and organizations.
-Through that, the project team received a wealth of input and feedback from a broad and diverse group of stakeholders, residents, businesses, and organizations.
-While it is impossible to speak to every Richmond resident for a project of this size, the feedback regarding challenges, concerns, and goals for the plan were consistent across all parties.
+This enabled CPG to understand the goals and priorities of the city as well as perceived threats and challenges.
+With this information, CPG prepared a community engagement plan and proceeded to reach out through individual interviews, presentations, open houses, and meetings with community associations and organizations.
+Through this engagement, the project team received a wealth of input and feedback from a broad and diverse group of stakeholders, residents, businesses, and organizations.
+While it would have been impossible to speak to every Richmond resident for a project of this size, the feedback regarding challenges, concerns, and goals for the plan were consistent across all participants.

 Community feedback regarding challenges, concerns and goals for the plan were consistent within stakeholder groups, giving the project team confidence that the views of each stakeholder group were clearly understood and well represented.
-The plan conveys that input in the key takeaways on the opposite page.
+The plan conveys that input in the key takeaways on the next page.
 These key takeaways were used to develop the plan's stewardship philosophy, guiding principles, goals, and objectives in order to achieve the collective vision conveyed by various stakeholder groups and community members.

-CHSP Open House meetings, CPG
+CHSP Open House meetings, Feburary 2024, CPG

-CHSP public interactive meeting, CPG
+CHSP public interactive meeting, February 2024, CPG